Most Eligible Bachelor: Development

-In February 2019, director Bhaskar teamed up with Akhil for GA2 Pictures production under Bunny Vasu.
+In February 2019, director Bhaskar teamed up with Akhil for GA2 Pictures production under Bunny Vas.
+The film marks Bhaskar's return to Telugu cinema after 4 years.
 In May 2019, the film was officially launched at Film Nagar Temple, Hyderabad with a pooja ceremony.
-The music is composed by Gopi Sunder while V. Manikandan and Marthand K. Venkatesh were signed as the cinematographer and editor respectively.
+The music is composed by Gopi Sunder, marking his second collaboration with Bhaskar after Bangalore Naatkal (2016).
+Other technicians include cinematographer V. Manikandan, editor Marthand K. Venkatesh and art director Avinash Kolla.
 Manikandan later replaced by Pradeesh Varma, due to the former's exit citing schedule conflicts.
-Director Vasu Varma is co-producing along with Bunny Vas.
+Director Vasu Varma is co-producing the film along with Bunny Vas.
 The title was announced as Most Eligible Bachelor in February 2020.
 The film is presented by Allu Aravind of Geetha Arts.

 Casting

 The film's casting crew auditioned over 100 actresses and models for leading actress role.
-Pooja Hegde and Eesha Rebba were finalized as the leads in August 2019.
-Murali Sharma, Vennela Kishore, Jayaprakash, Pragathi and Aamani were cast in supporting role Akkineni's role was Harsha, an NRI (non-resident Indian) while Pooja Hegde featured as a stand-up comedian named Vibha.
+Pooja Hegde was finalised as the lead actress in August 2019.
+Murali Sharma, Vennela Kishore, Jayaprakash, Pragathi and Aamani were cast in supporting role.
+Akkineni's role was Harsha, an NRI (non-resident Indian) while Pooja Hegde featured as a stand-up comedian named Vibha.
+In 2021, it was reported that Rahul Ravindran and Chinmayi, who have a cameo role would play couples in the film.
 In an interview with The Indian Express, Akhil told about the film that "We tried perfecting it more and more, and it has come to where it is today because of the time we had.
 I am so happy that finally after two years I am having a release".